quipucords/quipucords/README.md

 git clone git@github.com:quipucords/quipucords.git
 ```

-quipucords currently supports Python 3.9.
-If you do not have Python on your system, follow these [instructions](https://www.python.org/downloads/).
+quipucords currently supports Python 3.11.
+Use your system package manager to ensure the correct version is available for your local environment.

 ## Initial setup

-This project uses poetry to manage it's python dependencies.
+This project uses poetry to manage its python dependencies.
 To install them all, just run the following
 ```
 poetry install
 ```